jetstreamlabs/lotus/README.md

-# Jetlabs Lotus Framework
+# Serenity Lotus Framework

-### Action Domain Responder package for JetlabsPHP.
+### Action Domain Responder package for SerenityPHP.

-This is the base framework that provides ADR and Inertia support for Jetlabs.
+This is the base framework that provides ADR and Inertia support for Serenity.

 You can learn more about ADR and why we think it's far superior to MVC at the [ADR repository.](https://github.com/pmjones/adr)

-Learn more about **Jetlabs** at: [Jetlabsphp.com](https://Jetlabsphp.com/docs)
+Learn more about **Serenity** at: [SerenityPHP.com](https://serenityphp.com/docs)

 Here are the package contents.